chrismlusk/accuraty-templates/README.md

 # Accuraty Templates

-This is an attempt to create a set of standards and best practices for Accuraty projects in a way that is easy to deploy using modern web technologies and up-to-date frameworks.
+This is a set of standards and best practices for projects in a way that is easy to deploy using modern web technologies and up-to-date frameworks.
+Accuraty primarily works with the DNN content management system.
+The files included are designed to be a starting point for this platform.

 ## Getting Started